jpminda/jpminda.github.io/README.md

 ## Current Projects
 ### R Challenge
 An ongoing list of short R execises that I'm working on with my graduade students.
-You can read the full R Notebook here, and the files are availble [here](https://github.com/jpminda/R_Examples).
+You can read the full R Notebook [here])jpminda.github.io/RChallenge_JPM.html), and the files are availble [here](https://github.com/jpminda/R_Examples).

 ###
 My Lab Manual